Building Maquettes & Models Requisites Trading License in Dubai

 Beyond domestic demand, Dubai's geographic position opens a significant re-export opportunity.
 Specialist supplies can be distributed efficiently to GCC neighbours, East African markets, and South Asian buyers, all reachable via Dubai South's direct co-location with Al Maktoum International Airport.
 The broader sector is also shifting towards higher-precision materials, including laser-cut boards, architectural foams, and miniature scale fittings.
 This trend elevates both the unit value and the margin potential of this trading category, making it an increasingly attractive proposition for specialist distributors.

-The activity is classified as a Trading Licence under the ISIC-aligned activity framework used by Dubai South Business Hub Free Zone.
+The activity is classified as a Trading License under the ISIC-aligned activity framework used by Dubai South Business Hub Free Zone.
 It sits within the broader retail and wholesale trade of construction and building materials category.
-This straightforward regulatory classification means the licence does not attract unusual compliance requirements, and the approval pathway is well established within the free zone's one-stop-shop processing system.
+This straightforward regulatory classification means the license does not attract unusual compliance requirements, and the approval pathway is well established within the free zone's one-stop-shop processing system.

 Setup Costs, Steps, and Timeline

-The standard setup timeline runs from five to ten working days, covering document submission, licence issuance, and visa eligibility activation.
+The standard setup timeline runs from five to ten working days, covering document submission, license issuance, and visa eligibility activation.
 The core steps involved are as follows:

 Select the business activity (4752.56) and propose a trade name for approval